-I'm converting the mortgage on my current home to a BTL mortgage with Leeds Building Society and I will use the rest of the raised equity as a deposit on a second house.
-The location we are interested in is North Ockendon.
-Will your lawyers be able to act for the two banks and tie in the two deals?
+I'm refinancing my existing property to a buy to let mortgage with Santander and intend to use the remaining equity as a deposit on a second house.
+The neighborhood we are interested in is North Ockendon.
+Will your lawyers be able to act for both sets of mortgage companies and tie in the two deals?

-Do use our comparison tool on this site to check that the lawyers are approved by both banks.
-On the basis that they are your lawyer should be able to simultaneously deal with the two deals but you should talk with you solicitor and make apparent your desired outcome and requirements.
+Make use of our comparison tool on this page to ensure that the conveyancers are on the relevant lender panels.
+Having checked that they are the lawyer will be able to tie up the two conveyancing matters but you should talk with you lawyer and communicate your desired outcome and requirements.

 Is there a distinction between surveying and conveyancing in North Ockendon?